danthe96/newsX-Ray-frontend/README.md

 ## How we built it

 We identify related Reuter reports by finding keywords with IBM Bluemix and searching recent news history through the Reuters API.
-Once it has found one, the extensions communicates with a Python Flask backend, which runs semantic sentence analysis on both articles to find similar meaning.
+Once it has found one, the extension communicates with a Python Flask backend, which runs semantic sentence analysis on both articles to find similar meaning.
 We do so by generating sentence vectors with Facebook's fasttext and a model pre-trained on the English language.
 The extension takes this information to highlight things, and run sentiment analysis on the parts written by the news outlet itself.

 ## Challenges we ran into

 Semantic sentence similarity is far from easy and still an open topic of research!
 There is no clear way of extracting meaning from whole sentences, so we had to try out many things.
 We even got to the limit of what free hosting vouchers could offer.
-With a model larger than 10 GB, we were lucky to have a Macbook with 16 GB of RAM.
+With a model larger than 10 GB, we were lucky to have a laptop with 16 GB of RAM.

 ## Accomplishments that we're proud of